osteensco/pytivate/README.md

 <p>

 Activate a virtual environment in your project by sourcing pytivate.
 This will bring up fzf with a list of available virtual environments pytivate found.
+If you move your virtual environment to another folder, you will notice pytivate fixing broken paths for you next time you use it.

 ```bash
 source pytivate